gpbacay/PROJECT_H.A.R.A.Y.A/README.md

    Alternatively, you can download the repository as a ZIP file and extract it to a directory of your choice.

-2. Navigate to the project directory:
+2. Navigate to the project directory, for example:

         C:\Users\Gianne Bacay\Desktop\PROJECT_H.A.R.A.Y.A\haraya.py